BarathNallusamy/BookingApplicationWPF/README.md

 - Creating WPF windows to make the user interact with the data.

 _Improvement_
-- Write raw Sql codes inside the business layer and make the front end to access them via public methods.
-- Write more validations so that the user cannot input numbers or characters in the text fields.
+- Use Kanban board more effectively.
 - Make the GUI design more user friendly.

+_Actions_
+- Focus on the main functions and then move to application enhancement.
+- Write more unit tests.

 ![Start of sprint #1](https://github.com/BarathNallusamy/BookingApplicationWPF/blob/75dae287f21a3d713411a48be07b320560814f62/Images/sprint%20one%20point%201.jpg)